Ramón Alonso R.

 Ramón Alonso R. was a merchant steamship that was built in Scotland in 1898 and scrapped in Spain in 1959.
-Her original name was Montclair.
-She was renamed José Gallart in 1901, Balmes in 1911 and Ramón Alonso R. in 1929.
-Her first owner was the British Elder Dempster Lines, but she spent most of her career with a succession of Spanish owners.
-She was built as a transatlantic ocean liner with some cargo capacity, but in 1927 she was refitted as a cargo ship.
-In 1913, when she was called Balmes, the ship survived a serious cargo fire in mid-Atlantic.
+Its original name was Montclair.
+It was renamed José Gallart in 1901, Balmes in 1911 and Ramón Alonso R. in 1929.
+Its first owner was the British Elder Dempster Lines, but it spent most of its career with a succession of Spanish owners.
+It was built as a transatlantic ocean liner with some cargo capacity, but in 1927 it was refitted as a cargo ship.
+In 1913, when it was called Balmes, the ship survived a serious cargo fire in mid-Atlantic.